karan301/blog/about.md

 Thoughts and Stuff is a place for me to get my thoughts about Apple, and tech in general, out of my head.
 Occasionally, I might write about travel, education, or football[^1], too.

 # Who writes all this stuff?
 This website is written and run by [Karan Varindani][1].
-You can find some of my older work at me [301][2] and at [Shining Paradigm][3].
-I’m constantly looking for ways to make the site better, so you’ll often find me tweaking the code and other things you probably won’t notice.
+You can find some of my older work at [301][2] and at [Shining Paradigm][3].
+I’m constantly looking for ways to make the site better, so you’ll often find me tweaking the code and other things you probably (read: hopefully) won’t notice.
 Feel free to [get in touch][4].

 # Tell me more about the site
 Thoughts and Stuff is a static [Jekyll][5] site hosted on a [Linode][6] server[^2].
 The theme is a modified version of the default [Minima][8] theme, and somewhat mimics that of [Shining Paradigm][9].
 All posts are written in Ulysses ([Mac][10], [iOS][11]).
 The site's colors and [logo][16][^3] were provided by my friend, [John Branagan][15].
 Consider him for your graphic design needs.